tirea/fwew/README.md

 mkdir go\src                            # Make a folder for all Go source code setx GOPATH %USERPROFILE%\go            # Set GOPATH variable to newly created go folder
 ```

-Open a new Powershell so that last line takes effect, then continue:
+Then in a new Powershell window:

 ```
-cd go\src\                              # This is where we will download the fwew source code go get github.com/c-bata/go-prompt      # Install the go-prompt library (fwew depends on this library) git clone https://github.com/tirea/fwew # Download the code cd fwew                                 # Go to where the code is before trying to build it go build -o $HOME\fwew.exe .\fwew.go    # compile cp -Recurse .\.fwew $HOME\              # copy data file folder to your user's home folder
+cd go\src                               # This is where we will download the fwew source code go get github.com/c-bata/go-prompt      # Install the go-prompt library (fwew depends on this libra> git clone https://github.com/tirea/fwew # Download the code cd fwew                                 # Go to where the code is before trying to build it go build -o fwew.exe                    # compile cp -Recurse .\.fwew $HOME\              # copy data file folder to your user's home folder
 ```